anwarsawalmeh/ChatBot/README.md

 # ChatBot
-Learning and Creating a Chatbot
+Learning to create a ChatBot using FeedForward Neural Net (FFN) and using NLTK, PyTorch and Numpy.